-Note: In order for the management station to operate correctly with the module running in FIPS mode, the following commands must be run on the management station.
+In order for the management station to operate correctly with the module running in FIPS mode, the following commands must be run on the management station.
+Also, the time clock on the management station should be synchronized with the module platform as well as any other trusted systems.